-DataWindow feature Supported and unsupported features Retrieving data Up to 16 retrieval arguments are supported.
-Filtering and sorting are supported by setting properties with the Modify method or calling methods on the server component.
-Sorting can also be specified by using a client control method.
-User-specified queries using the QueryMode property are not supported.
-Updating data Same as the PowerBuilder DataWindow control.
-The DataWindow object must contain editable columns.
-Edit styles All edit styles are supported except InkEdit and EditMask, with the exception of the DDCalendar EditMask.
-If the DataWindow uses the EditMask edit style, the styles specified are treated as though they were specified as a display format.
-DDCalendar EditMask property The DDCalendar EditMask property option allows for separate selections of the calendar month, year, and date.
+DataWindow feature Supported and unsupported features DDCalendar EditMask property The DDCalendar EditMask property option allows for separate selections of the calendar month, year, and date.
 This option can be set in a check box on the Edit tab of the DataWindow painter Properties view when a Date or DateTime column with the EditMask edit style is selected.
-It can also be set in code, as in this example for the birth_date column: dwEmp.Modify("birth_date.EditMask.DDCalendar='Yes'") For more information, see "Using a drop-down calendar" on page 124.
+It can also be set in code, as in this example for the birth_date column: dwEmp.Modify("birth_date.EditMask.DDCalendar='Yes'") For more information, see "Using a drop-down calendar" on page 123.
 DropDownDataWindows A drop-down DataWindow must be in the same PBL as the DataWindow in which it is used.
 Data for drop-down DataWindows is retrieved on the server.
-See "Using drop-down DataWindows" on page 131.
+See "Using drop-down DataWindows" on page 130.
 The dddw.lines property is not supported in Web pages because the browser controls how the DropDownDataWindow displays.
 Display formats Supported, including the use of color.
 Validation rules The expression might be evaluated on the client or the server, depending on the expression.
-For information, see "Using expressions" on page 137.
+For information, see "Using expressions" on page 136.
 Property expressions Evaluated on the server.
 Layout Properties that specify autosizing of height and width or allow the user to resize or move controls, such as SlideLeft and SlideRight, are ignored.
 Properties The following properties are not supported: EditMask.Spin DataWindow object property Sparse (Suppress Repeating Values) DataWindow object property RightToLeft DataWindow control property The ShowConnectLines and ShowLeafNodeConnectLines properties of the TreeView Web DataWindow The Limit property is not supported in multiline edit columns in a Web DataWindow.
 In JavaScript, the multiline edit column maps to a textarea object, and the limit property maps to a maxlength attribute, which the textarea object does not support.
 Tab order Supported in HTML 4 and later browsers.

-Using a drop-down calendar

-The drop-down calendar DataWindow option is available for use on any DataWindow column with an EditMask, and a Date, DateTime, or TimeStamp datatype.
+Using a drop-down calendar The drop-down calendar DataWindow option is available for use on any DataWindow column with an EditMask, and a Date, DateTime, or TimeStamp datatype.
 The DDCalendar EditMask property option allows for separate selections of the calendar month, year, and date.
 This option can be set in a check box on the Edit tab of the DataWindow painter Properties view when a column with the EditMask edit style is selected.
-It can also be set in code, as in this example for the birth_date column:

-You can set the following properties to control the display of the calendar in a script or on the Other page in the Properties view for the column:
+It can also be set in code, as in this example for the birth_date column: dw_1.Modify("birth_date.EditMask.DDCalendar='Yes'") You can set the following properties to control the display of the calendar in a script or on the Other page in the Properties view for the column: